Cortisone: Production

 Cortisone is one of several end-products of a process called steroidogenesis.
 This process starts with the synthesis of cholesterol, which then proceeds through a series of modifications in the adrenal gland to become any one of many steroid hormones.
 One end-product of this pathway is cortisol.
 For cortisol to be released from the adrenal gland, a cascade of signaling occurs.
 Corticotropin-releasing hormone released from the hypothalamus stimulates corticotrophs in the anterior pituitary to release ACTH, which relays the signal to the adrenal cortex.
 Here, the zona fasciculata and zona reticularis, in response to ACTH, secrete glucocorticoids, in particular cortisol.
 In various peripheral tissues, notably the kidneys, cortisol is inactivated to cortisone by the enzyme corticosteroid 11-beta-dehydrogenase isozyme 2.
 This is crucial because cortisol is a potent mineralocorticoid and would cause havoc with electrolyte levels (raising blood sodium and lowering blood potassium levels) and raise blood pressure if it were not inactivated in the kidneys.

 Because cortisone must be converted to cortisol before being active as a glucocorticoid, its activity is less than simply administering cortisol directly (80–90%).

+Society and culture

 Popular culture

 Abuse and addiction to cortisone was the subject of the 1956 motion picture Bigger Than Life, produced by and starring James Mason.
 Though it was a box-office flop upon its initial release, many modern critics hail the film as a masterpiece and brilliant indictment of contemporary attitudes toward mental illness and addiction.
 In 1963, Jean-Luc Godard named it one of the ten greatest American sound films ever made.

 John F. Kennedy was regularly administered corticosteroids such as cortisone as a treatment for Addison's disease.